 3 minute read

 Nobody, I mean nobody likes to make cold phone calls.
 And nobody likes to get cold phone calls.
 It’s annoying and it’s a major interruption of our day and life.
-Yet, as marketers, it is necessary for you to make some phone calls – otherwise you will always be struggling to get enough opportunities and ultimately enough referral work.
+Yet, as marketers, it is necessary for you to make some phone calls – otherwise, you will always be struggling to get enough opportunities and ultimately enough referral work.

 Almost weekly, I remind marketers that they need to be aggressive with their social media engagement.
-Marketers tell me they have 50, or 100, or even 200 LinkedIn connections, and they are always getting “invites to connect” but simply ignore them.
+Marketers tell me they have 50, 100, or even 200 LinkedIn connections, and they are always getting “invites to connect” but simply ignore them.
 When you connect with business people on LinkedIn (people in your community), it means they “see” your name, many times they look up your profile before they connect, and all of that gives them another touch or exposure to you.
-I’ve been on LinkedIn for 10 years, and actively try to connect with people – and as of this writing I have about 3,000 – 1st connections.
+I’ve been on LinkedIn for 15 years, and actively try to connect with people – and as of this writing, I have about 3,300 – 1st connections.
 Every first connection you get gives you an email address.
 What an easy way to build your email list.

 MAKE IT WARMER

 Using social media, such as LinkedIn, Facebook, Twitter, Instagram, Parler, and even Pinterest create exposure, awareness, and familiarity with you, your name, and your company name.
-As you post articles, create FB or Twitter posts, and put photo’s on Pinterest, you are stirring the proverbial pot of familiarity – making your connections warmer.
+As you post articles, create FB or Twitter posts, and put photos on Pinterest, you are stirring the proverbial pot of familiarity – making your connections warmer.
 When you make phone calls to clients, this familiarity (recognizing your name) means they are far more likely to take your call, and even give you a few minutes of their time.

-By reaching out to people by phone – to those you are “connected to on SM” – is a fast and more comfortable way to engage.
-The calls are warmer, the people you call are more receptive because of the social media link or awareness they have with you.
+Reaching out to people by phone – to those you are “connected to on SM” – is a fast and more comfortable way to engage.
+The calls are warmer, and the people you call are more receptive because of the social media link or awareness they have with you.
 All you should be trying to do on those phone calls is just one thing.
 You should use your 3-sentence elevator pitch to schedule a face-to-face appointment with them.
 In the process I’m describing, you should never be trying to sell them your goods and services on that initial cold or warm call.
 The simple goal from the call: get an in-person appointment with them.

 Dick Wagner 419-202-6745 Call Me! [email protected]